 Last year, working under the guidance of Auburn University Marine Extension and Research Center’s Oyster Gardening Program, Mobile Baykeeper joined numerous partners in an effort to bring back the oysters of Mobile Bay.
-We returned approximately 40,000 mature oysters to Mobile Bay last year and hope to more than double that number this year.
-As we scale our oyster gardening efforts up, our goal is to deploy 500,000 oysters by 2027.
+We returned approximately 40,000 mature oysters to Mobile Bay last year.
+After growing the program we returned more than 60,000 oysters this year.
+As we scale our oyster gardening efforts up, our goal is to deploy 150,000 oysters in 2025 and a total of 500,000 oysters by 2027.

 Mobile Baykeeper staff does the work to place, maintain, and grow the oysters.
 This consists of bi-weekly maintenance during the growing season (June – December), where our staff assesses growing conditions, water quality, and cleans the oysters’ cages to remove biofouling (too much algae clogging up the baskets).
 Your pier is still usable by you and your guests throughout the growing season.
 We know many of you love eating Gulf oysters but for this program, eating oysters that are grown in your oyster garden is strictly prohibited due to regulation.
 These oysters are for restoration only.